Event Recaps

-The Shadows-on-the-Teche Fall Arts and Crafts Fair will take place in the Shadows gardens on Saturday, March 8 from 9:00 am to 4:00 pm.
+The Shadows-on-the-Teche Spring Arts and Crafts Festival will take place in the Shadows gardens on Saturday, March 7 from 9:00 am to 4:00 pm.
 Vendors from around Louisiana will display and sell their original work.
-A variety of hand-crafted products will be available for sale, as well as desserts, food, and beverages
+A variety of hand-crafted products will be available for sale, as well as desserts, food, and beverages.

 Admission